 Coal sales revenues include sales to customers of coal produced at Company operations.
-The Company recognizes revenue from coal sales at the time risk of loss passes to the customer.
+The Company recognizes revenue from coal sales at the time risk of loss passes to the customer at contracted amounts.
 Transportation costs are included in cost of coal sales and amounts billed by the Company to its customers for transportation are included in coal sales.